LappleApple/feedmereadmes/Inspiration.md

 - [CodeWerdz Project](http://codewerdz.org/) - by Troy Howard and Nik Blanchet.
 Takeaway: "We would like to see developer culture shift from a code-centric model, where the code is considered the most important thing, to a product-centric model, where the code is considered just one component of a shippable product, which also includes unit tests, and documentation."

+## Standards

+- [Standard Readme](https://github.com/RichardLitt/standard-readme) - by Richard Litt.
+Takeaway: "Writing READMEs is way too hard, and keeping them maintained is difficult.
+By offloading this process - making writing easier, making editing easier, making it clear whether or not an edit is up to spec or not - you can spend less time worry about whether or not your initial documentation is good, and spend more time writing and using code."

 ## Videos

 - [Communication Is Just as Important as Code](https://www.youtube.com/watch?v=VFuNdKPV0jc&feature=youtu.be) - by Andrea Goulet, NEJS 2016.
 Takeaway: "The idea of a lone developer coding in their basement without social interaction is a thing of the past.
 These days, technical solutions are often developed by cross-functional teams whose participants have a range of technical experience.
 Now, more than ever, good communication skills are an essential part of being a software developer.
 In this talk, Andrea will share immediately actionable communication principles that will help you; get buy-in for your ideas, reduce conflict and tension, increase productivity, be liked and respected."